Understanding the Bulgarian Flag

 Nevertheless, all the different designs share the same colours, white, green, and red: National Flag, Naval Ensign, Naval Jack, Coast Guard Ensign (Government Flag), Presidential Flag (with the coat of arms on it).

 Historical Constitutional References to the Flag

-The first reference to a national Bulgarian flag, goes back almost 130 years ago, on the First Constitution in Bulgaria adopted on April 16th, 1879, which states in its article 23 that the national flag would be of three colours, and contain three strips in white, green and red colours.
-The article makes no reference to measures or proportions, but the reader can figure out a flag that would be similar to the one used in the country at present.
+The first reference to a national Bulgarian flag, goes back almost 130 years ago, on the First Constitution in Bulgaria adopted on April 16th, 1879.
+This states in its article 23 that the national flag would be of three colours, and contain three strips in white, green and red colours.
+The article makes no reference to measures or proportions.
+If the reader can figure out a flag that would be similar to the one used in the country at present.